ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Listener on an existing connection:

 ~~~
-Listener := Connection.ListenClone()
+Listener := Connection.ListenWithConnection()
 ~~~

-ListenClone() creates a Listener that listens on the same LocalEndpoint as the one the cloned Connection is using.
-Any new Connection received by this Listener will be entangled with the cloned Connection.
+ListenWithConnection() creates a Listener that can accept new streams, given a Connection that uses a multi-streaming protocol.
+Any new Connection received by this Listener will be "entangled" with the cloned Connection, and be part of the same Connection Group.
+If ListenWithConnection() is called on a Connection that does not support multi-streaming, the operation will return an error instead of a Listener.

 Changing one of the Connection Properties on one Connection in the group changes it for all others.
 Message Properties, however, are not entangled.
 For example, changing `Timeout for aborting Connection` (see